PARTY WALL ETC. ACT 1996 Glossary of terms:

 Schedule of Condition

 A Schedule of Condition is carried out to the properties of Adjoining Owners.
-The Schedule will be a detailed written report backed up by photographs of Adjoining Rooms etc. Aaron Surveyors strongly advise that a Schedule of Condition be prepared in all Party Wall cases.
+The Schedule will be a detailed written report backed up by photographs of Adjoining Rooms etc. Stephen Hawes & Co. strongly advise that a Schedule of Condition be prepared in all Party Wall cases.

 Will Property Owners be responsible for damage to Adjoining Owners Property?
 Yes, providing that the damage was caused by the Party Wall works.
 A Schedule of Condition is essential in this respect in that pre-existing damage can be excluded.